 |Back||Tsuka-ito & Sageo||Home|

 Our Handle Wrapping page has additional information regarding ordering handle wrapping cord (Tsuka-ito).
-To those who are unfamiliar with Japanese words and how to pronounce them, (used on this page and others), you have my sympathy.
-I prefer the word 'handle' ...but 'Tsuka' is the term used by collectors and practitioners of the 'slice and dice' philosophy.
-Anyhow, Tsuka-ito is the name for handle wrapping cord (also referred to as 'ito').
-Tsukamaki is the name of the process of wrapping the handle and a Tsukamaki-shi is the person doing the wrapping.
+To those who are unfamiliar with Japanese terms or how to pronounce them, (used on this page and others), you have my sympathy.
+I prefer using the word 'handle' over TSUKA ...but 'Tsuka' is the term used by collectors and practitioners of the 'slice and dice' philosophy.
+'Tsuka-ito' (also called 'ito') is the Japanese name for handle cord.
 I guess it all makes sense, right ?

 Most 'users' of TSUNAMI will tell you that at first, it looks & feels like real suede leather but unlike leather, TSUNAMI does not get as gummy or slick as suede leather does and if it becomes soiled from heavy use, it is easy to clean.
 TSUNAMI is a 'man made' material with all of the good attributes and none of the bad.
 It provides the 'user' a comfortable grip and the satisfaction that the sword will not slip out of a users hands.